-- By June 30, 2015, 14-21 year old transition age students on Supplemental Security Income (SSI)/Social Security Disability Insurance (approx. 1000) will receive benefit summary and Disability 101 (DB101) estimator sessions to inform employment planning choices and understand how integrated employment and benefits can work together. - Beginning July 1, 2015, expansion of benefit summary and DB101 estimator sessions will occur, to include 14-26 year olds (approximately 2,500) entering transition-age services in public schools, on Home and Community Based Service (HCBS) Disability Waivers, or on Medical Assistance for Employed Persons with Disabilities (MA-EPD). - By June 30, 2016 there will be an increase of five local education agencies adopting new and innovative practices to expand integrated employment for transition age youth. - By June 30, 2017 there will be an increase of five local education agencies adopting new and innovative practices to expand integrated employment for transition age youth.
+- By June 30, 2015 and each subsequent year, there will be a minimum of 20 additional schools per year adopting evidence-based practices that result in integrated competitive employment outcomes. - By June 30, 2015, 14-21 year old transition age students on Supplemental Security Income (SSI)/Social Security Disability Insurance (approx. 1000) will receive benefit summary and Disability 101 (DB101) estimator sessions to inform employment planning choices and understand how integrated competitive employment and benefits can work together.
+[EM 1D] - Beginning July 1, 2015, expansion of benefit summary and DB101 estimator sessions will occur, to include 14-26 year olds (approximately 2,500) entering transition-age services in public schools, on Home and Community Based Service (HCBS) Disability Waivers, or on Medical Assistance for Employed Persons with Disabilities (MA-EPD). - By June 30, 2016 there will be an increase of five local education agencies adopting new and innovative practices to expand integrated competitive employment for transition age youth.